Mesogenesis through the Ephemeral Dark Decay of Beauty: Conclusions

 Here, we also included multiple terms from the Mesogenesis Lagrangian in \cref{eq:UVmodel} in order to dilute the branching fraction of the mediator $\Y$ into quark and missing energy final states.
 Successful Mesogenesis, if we insist on using only the SM $CP$ violation, requires $M_\Y\lesssim 600$ GeV.
 We examined several relevant LHC searches to argue that with couplings $y_{cb} \sim 1, y_{tb}\sim 5$ such a light $SU(3)$ triplet scalar could still be viable.
 These are very sizable couplings, giving rise to a broad resonance.
 It is interesting to explore further search strategies at the LHC for such a scenario, which we leave for future work.
 However, we expect that the underlying physics mediator $\Y$ would be within the reach of the LHC, as more data get analyzed and accumulated.

-Finally, even though our model shuts off direct $B$ meson decays to the dark fermion $\psiB$ + baryons, there can still be three body decays via off-shell $\psiB$ decays.
-This possibility would require adopting benchmark parameters different from those considered here.
-Hence, there still can be relevant searches in $B$ factories to probe this scenario.
+In the benchmark scenario we considered, $m_\psi =10$~GeV, the dark fermion $\psiB$ decays to jets at the LHC.
+For slightly lighter $\psiB$, these decays can produce potentially detectable displaced vertex signals.
 The ultralight scalar can also be uncovered in terrestrial searches for long-range forces as well as neutron star mergers.

-\emph{No data were generated during the course of this work.}
+0.5cm\emph{No data were generated during the course of this work.}